davewiard/Projects/README.md

 entries.
 Refer to the [https://github.com/nwea-techops/blogpostapi](blogpostapi) repository on GitHub for deailts of the project.

+## How To Use

+### Clone Repository

+Clone this repository into your own environment.
+Ensure the entire repository content sits at the root of the web server.
+This is the simplest way to ensure requests to /post and /posts are handled correctly.
+In Apache parlance, you can create a vhost to listen on your port of choice with a DocumentRoot pointing to your clone of this repository.

+Ensure that your copy of blog.db **and** the containing directory have write permissions by your web server's service user.
+I learned the hard way that PHP's PDO driver requires both of these to have write permissions for INSERT operations to succeed.
+I don't understand why PDO require write permissions on the containing directory but it does.

+### Configure Web Server

+You will need to have your web server configured to accept inbound PHP requests and have it configured to load index.php when no file name is provided in the URL.
+This will allow requests to /post and /posts to be handled correctly.

+Ensure your PHP web server module has PDO support enabled.
+Mine initially did not and I had to rebuild PHP.

 ## Development Timeline

 ### Thursday, April 12, 2018